lens-protocol/lens-sdk/README.md

 7. It's important that the last commit, from which the release was made and the git tags are associated with, is correctly merged to the `main` branch.
 Use `"Create a merge commit"` option when merging the release branch to the `main`.

+8. Finally, to avoid any differences between merge commit hashes, merge `main` to `develop` branch.

 ## License

 Lens SDK is [MIT licensed](./LICENSE)